Frojd/wagtail-meta-preview/docs/2-setting-up-panels.md

 ![example-facebook-preview](https://raw.githubusercontent.com/rinti/wagtail-meta-preview/master/docs/img/facebook-preview-example.PNG)

-If you'd rather separate the preview from the fields it's possible to use the `SingleFacebookPreviewPanel`:
+If you'd rather separate the preview from the fields it's possible to use the `FacebookPreviewPanel`:

 ```python
     panels = [